 WHO WE ARE

 Based in North Carolina, the Student Environmental Education Coalition (SEEC) is a 501(c)(3) nonprofit that empowers young people to become environmental leaders through unique educational programs.
 SEEC was founded by Kenneth Xu while he was a student at the North Carolina School of Science and Mathematics.
-SEEC is currently led by Executive President Vincent Xia and a board of directors centered in the Triangle region of NC.
+SEEC is currently led by executive director Vincent Xia and a board of directors centered in the Triangle region of NC.
 Every single one of us is passionate and knowledgeable about specific aspects of environmental science, from climate change and oceanography to energy science and environmental health.

 WHY WE ARE UNIQUE